 Dr. Ahmed Abdelgawad received his M.S. and a Ph.D. degree in Computer Engineering from University of Louisiana at Lafayette in 2007 and 2011 and subsequently joined IBM as a Design Aids & Automation Engineering Professional at Semiconductor Research and Development Center.
 In Fall 2012 he joined Central Michigan University as a Computer Engineering Assistant Professor.
 In Fall 2017, Dr. Abdelgawad was early promoted as a Computer Engineering Associate Professor.
 He is a senior member of IEEE.
 His area of expertise is distributed computing for Wireless Sensor Network (WSN), Internet of Things (IoT), Structural Health Monitoring (SHM), data fusion techniques for WSN, low power embedded system, video processing, digital signal processing, Robotics, RFID, Localization, VLSI, and FPGA design.
 He has published two books and more than 78 articles in related journals and conferences.
 Dr. Abdelgawad served as a reviewer for several conferences and journals, including IEEE WF-IoT, IEEE ISCAS, IEEE SAS, IEEE IoT Journal, IEEE Communications Magazine, Springer, Elsevier, IEEE Transactions on VLSI, and IEEE Transactions on I&M. He served in the technical committees of IEEE ISCAS 2007, IEEE ISCAS 2008, and IEEE ICIP 2009 conferences.
 He served in the administration committee of IEEE SiPS 2011.
 He also served in the organizing committee of ICECS2013 and 2015.
 Dr. Abdelgawad was the publicity chair in North America of the IEEE WF-IoT 2016/18/19 conferences.
 He was the finance chair of the IEEE ICASSP 2017.
 He is the TPC Co-Chair of I3C'17, the TPC Co-Chair of GIoTS 2017, and the technical program chair of IEEE MWSCAS 2018.
 He was the keynote speaker for many international conferences and conducted many webinars.
 He is currently the IEEE Northeast Michigan section chair and IEEE SPS Internet of Things (IoT) SIG Member.
 In addition, Dr. Abdelgawad served as a PI and Co-PI for several funded grants from NSF.

-Although automatic fingerprint identification system (AFIS) has been widely used for more than 2 decades in criminal identification, background checks, border control and many other applications, several problems still persist in current systems: (1) manual feature annotation is still required for crime scene latent fingerprints, (2) searching a billion-scale database is till prohibitively slow.
-We show how to overcome these limitations with innovations in image processing, hierarchical feature representation and heterogeneous computation.
-Using these techniques, we have built a billion-scale fingerprint database which supports high-accuracy, high-throughput and fully-automated fingerprint matching, which has solved thousands of crimes.
+Although automatic fingerprint identification system (AFIS) has been widely used for more than 2 decades in criminal identification, background checks, border control, and many other applications, several problems still persist in current systems: (1) manual feature annotation is required for latent fingerprints, (2) searching a billion-scale database is prohibitively slow.
+We show how to overcome these limitations with innovations in image processing, hierarchical feature representation, and heterogeneous computation.
+Using these techniques, we have built a billion-scale fingerprint database that supports high-accuracy, high-throughput, and fully automated fingerprint matching, bringing revolution to the industry.

-For civilian biometric applications, privacy is till a major concern.
-A privacy-preserving biometric system should have the following property: (1) non-invertibility, (2) revocability, (3) non-linkability.
-While it has been an active research topic over the last 20 years, existing solutions are still far from gaining practical acceptance because of degradation in recognition performance and unprovable security claims.
-We demonstrate a new scheme that resolves these issues, achieving both high accuracy and high security, opening up new possibilities for biometric applications.
+For civilian biometric applications, privacy is a major concern.
+A privacy-preserving biometric system should have the following properties: (1) non-invertibility, (2) revocability, (3) non-linkability.
+While it has been an active research topic over the last 20 years, existing solutions are still far from gaining practical acceptance.
+We survey existing methods and point out directions to improve the security and performance of current methods.

-Combining these innovations, we hope to build the next generation fingerprint system that is more accurate, more secure and more user friendly, seamlessly connecting the digital and physical identity and making the world safer.
+Combining these innovations, we hope to build the next-generation fingerprint technology that is more accurate, more secure, and more user-friendly, seamlessly connecting the digital and physical identity, and making the world safer and more convenient.

-Big multimedia data design and creation; Multimedia security; privacy and forensics; Multimedia analysis; search and recommendation
+Big multimedia data design and creation; Multimedia security; biometric data privacy; Multimedia analysis; search and recommendation; contactless fingerprint acquisition

 Cheng Tai , Moqi, Inc., China. (chengt [AT] moqi.ai)

-Dr, Cheng Tai is the co-founder and CEO of Moqi, Inc. He oversee the development of next generation AI products aiming to enhance the processing of unstructured data at scale.
-Developed an innovative product that matches biometric features at large scale, built two billion-scale databases, completely changed the landscape of the law enforcement fingerprint and palm matching.
+Dr, Cheng Tai is the co-founder and CEO of Moqi, Inc. He oversees the development of next-generation AI products aiming to enhance the processing of unstructured data at scale.
+Developed an innovative product that matches biometric features at a large scale, built two billion-scale databases, and completely changed the law enforcement fingerprint and palmprint matching landscape.

 The ubiquitous surveillance cameras are generating huge amount of videos and images.
 Automatic content analysis and knowledge mining techniques are thus desirable for effective storage and utilization of these data.
 As a research topic attracting more and more interests in both academia and industry, person Re-Identification (ReID) targets to identify the re-appearing persons from a large set of videos.
 It is potential to open great opportunities to address the challenging data storage problems, offering an unprecedented possibility for intelligent video processing and analysis, as well as exploring the promising applications on public security like cross camera pedestrian searching, tracking, and event detection.